Why Your Boss Is Encouraging You to Work With an Executive Coach

 Imagine sitting down with your boss for your regular update session and hearing her utter the following words: “I would like you to start working with an executive coach.”
 Your first reaction is likely to be, “Why, what’s wrong with me?” and not, “This is great!
 She must really believe in me.”

-Almost without exception, senior leaders invest in executive coaching for high potential individuals, not problem employees on a fast track to the exit.
-And while the coaching will likely involve both amplifying and developing your strengths and identifying and curing blind spots in your behaviors, the emphasis is on helping you grow from good to great or great to greater.
+Almost without exception, senior leaders invest in executive coaching for high potential individuals, not employees with low potential.
+And while the coaching will likely involve developing your strengths while identifying your weaknesses, the emphasis will be to help you grow.

 - Coaching prepares you for larger roles and next steps.
 Every step up in responsibility offers new challenges and opportunities to learn as well as make mistakes.
 Coaching helps you acclimate to the demands of the new role for critical thinking, leadership, and decision-making.

 - Coaching helps you amplify your strengths and gifts.
-While much of professional development preoccupies on fixing weaknesses, the biggest gains come for emphasizing the further development of our strengths.
+While much of professional development is preoccupied with fixing weaknesses, the biggest gains come from emphasizing the further development of our strengths.
 An effective coach ensures that developing strengths is a focal point of the engagement.

 - Coaching supports the development of the discipline and mindset necessary for success in complex situations.
 Career growth means you are accountable for problems of increasing ambiguity, including strategy and talent selection.
 A proper coaching program exposes you to these challenges and offers help in cultivating the tools and skills necessary for success.

-1. Accept that there is room for growth in your professional skillsets.
+Accept that there is room for growth in your professional skillsets.
 Do not let ego and arrogance get in the way of recognizing there are always opportunities to improve.
-The world’s elite athletes reached their levels of peak performance with great coaches observing and helping them tune and tweak or radically alter their techniques in search of improvements.
-We have the same needs and the same opportunities to strengthen as business professionals.
+The world’s elite athletes reached their levels of peak performance with great coaches helping them tune and tweak techniques.

-2. Bring a Beginner’s Mind.
-This concept borrowed from Zen Buddhism describes setting aside preconceived ideas and being open and eager for new ideas.
-Without this beginner’s mind, learning becomes difficult, and you end up in a fight against yourself.
+Bring a beginner’s mind.
+This concept borrowed from Zen Buddhism describes setting aside preconceived ideas and being open and eager for new ones.
+Without this beginner’s mind, learning becomes difficult, and you end up fighting the improvement suggestions.

-4. Accept that success means you will have to change your behaviors.
+Accept that success means you will have to change your behaviors.
 We all understand how difficult it is to change our behaviors.
 How’s that fitness program or diet going?
-Are you on target with your New Year’s resolutions?
 Have you kept your commitment to meet with your team members every 60 days to discuss their professional development?
-Are you still smoking?
 Regardless of the issue, changing our own behaviors is incredibly difficult.
-Yet, coaching only works when you follow-through and change, adapt or add the behaviors necessary for you to improve your performance.
+Coaching can give you some change management techniques,

-6. Create additional mechanisms to reinforce accountability.
-The world’s leading executive coach, Marshall Goldsmith, pays a person to call him every day and ask 32 questions that he defined, about his own performance.
-Yes, she asks Marshall his own questions and keeps a scorecard of his yes or no answers.
-This daily reinforcement coupled with the visible indicator of his failure on key questions that are important to his work and life serve to drive his own improvement.
+Create additional mechanisms to reinforce personal accountability.
+One executive coach paid a person to call him every day and ask 32 questions, that he defined, about his own performance.
+This daily reinforcement coupled with the visible indicator of his failure on key questions that are important to his work and life serves to drive his own improvement.

-7. Show up to your coaching meetings and be in the moment.
+Show up to your coaching meetings and be in the moment.
 As trivial as this sounds, many of these arrangements are derailed because the client is consistently out of pocket or dealing with a crisis during scheduled coaching call times.
-Keep these meetings sacred and unless the loss of life is involved (particularly yours), be there and be in the moment.

 The opportunity to work with an executive coach can be transformational.
-For you, not the coach!
 However, coaching only works for someone who truly wants to improve.
-If you believe you have it all figured out, don’t bother.
-If you are willing to listen and change, we guarantee you will come out the other end of the process a more effective professional.
+If you are willing to listen and work to make changes, you have a good chance to become a more effective professional.